 Diabetes is one of the biggest factors that increases your risk for kidney disease and the number one cause of kidney failure.
-More than 29 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
-Learn more about diabetes, how it damages your kidneys, and what you can do to help prevent or control diabetic kidney disease.
+About 30 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
+It is important to manage your diabetes to prevent high blood sugar from damaging your kidneys.